arinaldi3/StretchGoalsProject/docs/journals/mindy.md

 - Created create-instructor.png

 ## 8/15/22
-- Our team decided to create an application for providing an environment to connect yoga instructors to students with the goal of providing classes for students.
+- Our team decided to create an application for providing an environment to connect yoga instructors to students with the goal of providing classes for students